Can we use the same technology that speeds up society to create experiences that slow us down and calm the mind?

 After reading The City and Its Uncertain Walls, I felt a growing urge to create a visual tribute to the book.
 I enjoyed the story a lot.
 I started exploring ways to use a simple data set (page numbers per chapter) and data visualisation – a method that translates information into images – to create an interesting image.
 I worked on the idea intuitively and created several images until I experienced a click with one of the images.

-This first image visualized the idea of the novel by visualizing the rhythm.
-Each chapter gets a pair of simplified Japanese sliding doors – shoji.
-These doors open based on the chapter length.
+Not long after I made my first illustration, I decided to make an animated version.
 The animation is inspired by Murakami in two ways.
-First, the grid appears.
-The grid is the idea of the novel and the order of the appearance of this grid is based on the way the main character in Hard-Boiled Wonderland and The End of the World shuffles data in his head.
-With the grid completed, the animation starts opening doors chapter by chapter, mimicking the way Haruki Murakami writes the first draft of a novel: intuitively, in one go, and without thinking through each plot line.
+First, a grid with doors appears, but the doors are all closed.
+The grid is the idea of the novel as it forms inside his mind.
+(The order of the appearance of this grid is based on the way the protagonist in Hard-Boiled Wonderland and The End of the World shuffles data in his head.)
+With the grid completed, the animation starts opening doors chapter by chapter, mimicking the way Haruki Murakami writes the first draft of a novel: intuitively, from start to finish, without thinking through each plot line.

 … open windows in the mind of the reader and blow fresh air through them.